Tutorial

 2. Messaging between Containers

 In the previous example, you learned how to create mango agents and containers and how to send basic messages between them.
 In this example, you expand upon this.
-We introduce a controller agent that asks the current feed_in of our PV agents and subsequently limits the output of both to their minimum.
+We introduce a controller agent that asks the current feed_in (provided power) of our PV agents and subsequently limits the output of both to their minimum.
+This will happen using different containers, which introduces inter-container communication.
+This is useful if you need to run your agents in different processes or even on different computing units (i.e., for performance reasons).

 This example covers: